 HYZON INVESTOR ALERT: Kaskela Law LLC Announces Stockholder Investigation of Hyzon Motors Inc. (HYZN) and Encourages Long-Term Investors to Contact the Firm

-PHILADELPHIA, Jan.
-23, 2023 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating Hyzon Motors Inc. HYZN ("Hyzon") on behalf of the company's long-term investors.
+/EIN News/ -- PHILADELPHIA, Jan.
+23, 2023 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating Hyzon Motors Inc. (NASDAQ: HYZN) (“Hyzon”) on behalf of the company’s long-term investors.

 The investigation seeks to determine whether Hyzon issued false and misleading statements and/or failed to disclose material facts to its investors, thereby violating the securities laws and causing harm to the company’s shareholders.